Quiterion/quiterion.github.io/index.md

 Hi!
 I'm Jamie - a 22-year-old software engineer based in Sydney, currently building platforms for distributed multimedia processing at ByteDance.

-### Interests
-- Mechanistic Interpretability
-  - Exploring model diffing, circuit discovery, and alignment-oriented downstream applications.

-- Retro Science Fiction
-  - Immersed in works by Ursula K. Le Guin, Isaac Asimov, Iain M. Banks and Arthur C. Clarke.

-- Anthropology & Sociology
-  - Interested in human evolutionary history and postmodernist perspectives.

-If you share an interest in any of these areas or would simply like to connect, please feel free to [reach out](mailto:jamie.m.denovan@gmail.com).